bazileos/prob-prog-project/README.md

 singularity run --bind [REPOSITORY_PATH]:/mnt cs4340.sif /mnt/sr.jl /mnt/[INPUT_FILE] 500
 ```

+The X-Y value pairs in the rows of the file are `;` separated.

 ### Building Safety

 ```sh
 singularity run --bind [REPOSITORY_PATH]:/mnt cs4340.sif /mnt/building.jl /mnt/[INPUT_FILE] 100
 ```

+The observations for the 6 components in the rows of the file are `;` separated.

 ### Reasoning about Geological Structures